zykrah/kicad-kle-placer/README.md

 You can annotate your KiCAD schematic in a similar way with this option (follow the placement/ordering as in the example schematic above):

 ![image](https://user-images.githubusercontent.com/23428162/175082731-60ad769c-7e5f-448e-983e-6148822883f3.png)

+## Regarding rotated keys
+I haven't fully tested/figured out rotated switches.
+It's hard to do rotated switches because of how the plugin works currently (it goes left to right based on the order of switches, `SW1`, `SW2`, and so on).
+But the order in KLE gets mixed up/is hard to interpret once you introduce rotated keys, so I would have to find a nicer option for accurately relating keys on the KLE to footprints on the PCB.